-Consumers rely on food labels to make informed purchase decisions that affect their daily eating habits.
+Consumers rely on food labelling to make informed purchase decisions that affect their daily eating habits.
 More specifically, the Nutrition Facts table provides a breakdown that can help them compare similar products to make these food choices.
 Restaurant goers can make similar decisions when reviewing nutritional information on menus, to select which meals will contribute to their daily calorie intake.
-Pet owners also need to review the food label to evaluate nutrient concentrations in dog and cat foods when making a decision on the optimal diet for their pets.
+Pet owners also need to review food nutrition labels to evaluate nutrient concentrations in dog and cat foods when making a decision on the optimal diet for their pets.

 A nutritional label is mandatory for all prepackaged foods in Canada and the US and must follow a standard template:

 - Nutrition Facts table – provides information on calories and 13 core nutrients, as well as their percent daily value (%DV).
 Nutritional values are based on the serving size indicated at the top.
 The label must include a footnote that explains how to interpret %DV, which can help consumers get a sense of what is too much or too little.
 It is also mandatory to declare the trans fat content on the label.

 - Ingredients list – catalogues ingredients in order of highest to lowest quantity in the food product.

 - Health claims or nutrition content claims – can include statements such as "no salt added" to increase interest in purchasing your food product.

 Pet packaged food must include:

 - Guaranteed analysis – advises pet food purchasers about the product’s nutrient content.

 - AAFCO nutrient profile – required only for dog and cat food labels that declare the food to be 'complete and balanced.'